-As 2017 comes to an end, many investors and traders are looking for end of year tax strategies that could minimize their tax liability.
+As the year comes to an end, many investors and traders are looking for end of year tax strategies that could minimize their tax liability.

 December is an ideal time to review your taxable investments and implement strategies that can increase your long-term rate of return.
 Selling losing positions that are not realized yet to offset gains that were realized earlier in the year is a beneficial tax strategy you should consider.